Inkaterra Reserva Amazonica

 Depends on how much time you have and your specific interests.
 For short itineraries, Tambopata probably has the most accessible wildlife-viewing.
 Iquitos offers the unique chance to cruise the Amazon River.
 Manu is well-suited for travelers with more time who don’t mind basic accommodation in exchange for a unique experience of spectacular bird life, clay licks, and unique habitats.

 Yes, the Peruvian Amazon is a safe tourist destination; but like anywhere you should practice precaution.
 Stay with your tour group at all times and wander only within the property of your lodge in your free time.
 Do not join tours from the streets or follow people/guides you don’t know.
 Also, the rainforest is full of wild animals, so be sure to watch your step and be mindful of where you place your hands.

 No vaccines are required for entry, but yellow fever immunization is recommended if you travel to the Amazon region.
 Consult with your doctor before your trip.

-Lodges range drastically in style and amenities, many Amazon lodges are eco-friendly, which means no electricity; offering instead kerosine lamps for night time illumination.
+Lodges in the Amazon range drastically in style and amenities.
+Many Puerto Maldonado lodges and Iquitos lodges are eco-friendly, which means no electricity; offering instead kerosine lamps for night time illumination.
 However, a surprising number of jungle lodges actually have hot water for showering.
 Please talk to your travel advisor about options ranging from luxury to basic.

 Days at jungle lodges usually begin early and are filled with different activities.
 Some excursions, like extending hikes, are more physically demanding than others.
 Expert guides are always there for your safety, to answer questions, and to point out unique plants and animals you might otherwise overlook.
 In the evenings you can relax in a hammock and listen to the sounds of the jungle.